OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Shared Objects: These are the fundamental building blocks of Auxio, and exist at the process level.
 These are usually retrieved using `getInstance` or a similar function.
 Shared Objects should be avoided in UIs, as their volatility can cause problems.
 Its better to use a ViewModel and their exposed data instead.
-- Utilities: These are largely found in the `.util` and `.coil` packages, taking the form of standalone or extension functions that can be used anywhere.
+- Utilities: These are largely found in the `.util` package, taking the form of standalone or extension functions that can be used anywhere.

 Ideally, UIs should only be talking to ViewModels, ViewModels should only be talking to the Shared Objects, and Shared Objects should only be talking to other shared objects.
 All objects can use the utility functions where appropriate.